 ComScore

-Rachel Brosnahan, Emilia Clarke, Emma Roberts, Scarlett Johansson, Beyoncé and most recently, Katy Perry: All of these ladies (and countless others) have gone from their naturally brunette locks to various shades of blonde at some point in the last few years (some of them more than once).
-And as they’ve demonstrated, it’s a pretty major transformation.
+Beyoncé, Katy Perry, Jessica Alba and Dua Lipa: All of these ladies (and countless others, including yours truly) have gone from their naturally brunette locks to various shades of blonde at some point over the last few years—some of them more than once.

-If you’re considering making this change for the first time, there are some things you should know beforehand to minimize the amount of damage you do to your hair in the process.
-Not to worry—we asked celebrity hairstylist and Kérastase consultant Glen Oropeza (he’s responsible for Chrissy Teigen’s dazzling mane) about everything you need to know before going blonde.
+It's a major transformation, so if you’re considering making this change for the first time, there are some things you should know beforehand to minimize the damage you do to your hair in the process.
+Not to worry—I asked celebrity hairstylist Glen Oropeza (he’s taken Sydney Sweeney between both shades) about everything you need to know before going blonde.

 The most common way to go from brown hair to blonde is to do a double-process, which involves stripping your base or natural color before toning it to your desired shade.
 Two steps equal double process.
 Note: If you're a natural brunette who is trying to go blonde, a single process won't cut it because you always have to lighten or lift your color first.